-This post was inspired by people who claim that minorities can’t be vegan because they are more likely to be poor and because they are victims of whatever they believe is threatening them.
+This post was inspired by people who claim that minorities can’t be vegan because they are more likely to be poor and/or victims of different attacks.

 Let me ask you to think about how much time does it take away from you for you to not be racist?
 Do you ever find yourself being sexist because you are too busy?
 Have you ever supported genocide because you were afraid for your life?

 Those questions make no sense, just as asking me if veganism is only for the privileged doesn’t.

 We will talk about finances later (read here if you are interested in how to eat plant-based on a budget), but first let’s tackle the idea that we can only care about one problem at a time.

 I have 24 hours every day, same as you, yet no matter how upset, afraid or angry I get, no matter how many problems I face throughout my day, I never find myself having a hard time not being racist.

 I care about children and I am incredibly hurt when I hear about child abuse but I never stop caring for pigs when that happens.
 Somehow, contrary to what you might believe, I am able to care for the lives of children and the lives of calves and pigs and chickens.

 If you think that your situation, however hard it may be, takes away your ability to feel empathy towards other forms of life, I think the problem doesn’t lie in your situation but in your inability to feel empathy in general.